getGoodUsername/MyLinuxUtilsCLI/README.md

 # MyLinuxUtilsCLI
-My command line utilities for a unix like system
+My command line utilities for a unix like system.
 "og" are my initials, everything past that is the "real" name of the command

 ## ogcopy